Post Deployment

 • GigaVUE-FM automatically purges disconnected or terminated UCT-C Controllers and TAPs after a retention period of 7 days.

 Note: GigaVUE-FM generates an alarm for the disconnected UCT-C when three consecutive heartbeats are missed.
-Refer to Alarms.
+For details, refer to Alarms.

 Check UCT-C Controller Connectivity

-• If GigaVUE-FM can connect with the UCT-C Controller, the connectivity status will be marked as Reachable.
+• Reachable: If GigaVUE-FM can connect with the UCT-C Controller

-• If GigaVUE-FM cannot connect with the UCT-C Controller, the connectivity status will be marked as Unreachable.
+• Unreachable: If GigaVUE-FM cannot connect with the UCT-C Controller

-Note: You should ensure that the UCT-C Controller connectivity is Reachable before doing any configurations.
-If the connectivity shown for a UCT-C controller in a cluster is not reachable, the deployment for that cluster will not go through.
+Note: You should ensure that the UCT-C Controller connectivity is Reachable before configuring it.
+If the connectivity shown for a UCT-C controller in a cluster is not reachable, the deployment for that cluster does not go through.

 Verify the Cluster Inventory